jordan-castelloe/national-parks/README.md

 # National Parks Exercise for NSS
 This is an exercise to practice Firebase user authentication with Angular.
-This assignment is <strong>incomplete</strong>.
 ### Instructions to run:
 ```
 git clone